Financially Closing Out Fixed Price Agreements

 If the Sponsor's Funding Exceeds Costs at Project Completion

-If the sponsor's funding exceeds project costs, SPS will:
+If the sponsor's funding exceeds project costs, PAASFC will:

 - book facilities and administrative costs